American Staffordshire Terrier

 Get an honest and complete understanding of the breed from experts and then decide for yourself.

-Here are some worthwhile books to get you started:
+Here is a book to get you started: